 About 2 hours into the trail, I took a break near a fork off the trail where the famed JMT (John Muir Trail) merges.
 I saw another couple emerging from the JMT, and they too wanted to take a break.
 We started to have a conversation, and I learned that they have been on the trail for 16 days.

 We bantered on while eating energy bars when we saw this rather elderly man carrying an external frame backpack.
-This dude could easily be like 70 years old (or older) but he’s walking on with this massive metallic backpack.
+This guy could easily be like 70 years old (or older), but he’s walking on with this massive metallic backpack.
 I mean, the thing could have easily been twice the size of my backpack.

 Here I was tired as hell, and this old person is strolling along with this brick of an object on his back, as it was goose feather.